Series: Stella (UK)

 - One Steve Limit: Averted.
 Not only do we have Alan and his son, Little Alan, we also have two townsfolk called "Dai" - Stella's brother Dai Kosh, and rugby club chairman Dai Davies.
 A Running Gag is people having to specify which Dai they mean, even after Dai Kosh has left Pontyberry.

-- Tt turns out that Alan's father, grandfather, great-grandfather etc were all also called "Alan".
+- It turns out that Alan's father, grandfather, great-grandfather etc were all also called "Alan" - as is his brother.

 - Put on a Bus